ReadOnce Transformers: Reusable Representations of Text for Transformers: Downstream Task Experiments

 \section{Downstream Task Experiments}

-Next, we evaluate the quality of our representations by using them on three downstream tasks, different from the tasks \sysname are trained on.
-The results demonstrate the advantage of using such representations for faster training and inference.
-Finally, we show the benefit of using our representation in a scenario where documents are much longer than the maximum token limit of the underlying LM.
+Next, we evaluate the quality of our representations by using them on three downstream tasks, different from the tasks \sysname are trained on, demonstrating faster training and inference.
+We then show the benefit of using our representation when documents are much longer than the token limit of the underlying LM.